 When talking with women about their experiences and asking questions so we can acknowledge and assess their risk of the person continuing to use violence against them, we find that women often don't talk about the one behaviour or the one time the violence or abuse occurred.
-Rather, women tend to describe many different behaviours used, and sometimes their knowledge of even when (i.e. before it happens).
+Rather, women tend to describe many different behaviours used, and sometimes their ability to predict a behaviour before it happens.
 Women are able to effectively use what they know as a way of trying to protect themselves and their children.
-From women's knowledge of their experiences, a Pattern of Violence can be assessed and this can be very helpful for future safety planning and decision making.
+From women's knowledge of their experiences, a pattern of violence can be assessed and this can be very helpful for future safety planning and decision making.